samuelhg200/SkinCancerCNN/README.md

 # SkinCancerCNN

-Dataset and trained files can't be added to the github link due to space limitations of the platform.
+Dataset and trained files can't be added to the github repo due to space limitations of the platform.
 Links will be provided below.

 <h2>Setting up the environment:</h2>
 1 - Make sure you have python 3.11.0 installed.<br>